jokester/streamlit-concurrency/README.md

 # streamlit-concurrency

-Easier and safer concurrency for streamlit.
+Library for easier and safer concurrency for streamlit.

 This library provide 2 APIs: